DimensionDataResearch/ceph-ddcloud/README.md

 ## Notes

-* Before you start, ensure that the `ansible/ceph/fetch` directory is not already present.
+* To ensure a new (from-scratch) cluster deployment, before you start ensure that the `ansible/ceph/fetch` directory is not already present.